 By law, only qualified dentists, dental hygienists, dental therapists and clinical dental technicians working under instruction from a dentist, can carry out tooth whitening.
 Anyone else that offers the service without the requisite qualifications is breaking the law while also exposing clients to significantly increased risk.

-It’s crucial that before any tooth whitening procedure is carried out a full assessment is carried out on clients’ teeth.
-The reason for this is because if there is any pre-existing gum inflammation, tooth decay or any other dental condition then the whitening process can actually exacerbate the problem.
+It’s crucial that before any tooth whitening procedure is carried out a full assessment is carried out on the clients’ teeth.
+The reason for this is that if there is any pre-existing gum inflammation, tooth decay or any other dental condition then the whitening process can actually exacerbate the problem.

-What’s more, when some is illegally whitening teeth, the products they use will be unregulated and will have been acquired unlawfully.
-This means that the chemistry and concentration of active ingredients may be different, higher or lower, than the safe, regulated products professionals have access to.
+What’s more, when someone is illegally whitening teeth, the products they use will be unregulated and will have been acquired unlawfully.
+This means that the chemistry and concentration of active ingredients may be different, higher or lower than the safe, regulated products professionals have access to.